crossplane/crossplane/design/design-doc-composition.md

 ### ApplicationDefinition

-A `kind: ApplicationDefinition` defines a new kind of custom resource that represents an application - for example a `kind: Wordpress` custom resource.
+An `ApplicationDefinition` defines a new kind of custom resource that represents an application - for example a `Wordpress` custom resource.
 An application resource is namespaced, and may only compose resources within its namespace.
-Applications are typically defined by an _application developer_ - the developer of Wordpress would author the `kind: ApplicationDefinition` that defines the schema of a `kind: Wordpress` resource.
+Applications are typically defined by an _application developer_ - the developer of Wordpress would author the `ApplicationDefinition` that defines the schema of a `Wordpress` resource.
 Application resources are typically authored by an _application operator_.

-Here's an example that defines a new application resource of `kind: Wordpress`:
+Here's an example that defines a new `Wordpress` application resource:

 ```yaml
 apiVersion: crossplane.io/v1alpha1